Award-winning artist Scott Jacobs broke ground as the first licensed artist for Harley-Davidson and elevated photorealism to new heights.

 Style and Influences

 Jacobs credits artists such as Norman Rockwell, Maxfield Parrish, and photorealist Doug Webb as influences.
-In particular, Webb instilled that photorealism painting requires time and patience.
+In particular, Webb instilled the notin that photorealism painting requires time and patience.

 Jacobs begins his paintings with photo references of his subject, focusing on angles and detail.
 He often works on multiples canvases at a time.
 He creates a basic line drawing on his canvas before painting, working in layers.
 He tapes and masks sections to maintain the fine edges and outlines of his subject.